JulianKemmerer/PipelineC/docs/RAW_VHDL_DESIGN.md

 represents an operation-boundary register; an empty stage in the interior is padding and is not legal.

-## Integer MUX bit chunks and one-logic-level leaves
+## Packed MUX bit chunks and one-logic-level leaves

-An integer `MUX_uintN_t`/`MUX_intN_t` with one or more local slices emits only the selected output bit chunk in each stage and carries the partial result through the normal leaf pipeline record.
+Every built-in MUX uses `SPLIT_KIND_MUX_BITS`.
+Its width is the packed width defined by `c_structs_pkg`, recursively covering integers, floats, enums, arrays, structs, and nested combinations.
+A MUX with one or more local slices emits only the selected packed bit chunk in each stage and carries the partial result through the normal leaf pipeline record.
 This is a genuine logic split: each stage's one-bit select drives only its chunk rather than the complete output bank.

+Unsigned, signed, and plain `std_logic_vector` data retain the direct vector lowering.
+For a composite or named user type, stage 0 converts both alternatives with the generated `<type>_to_slv` function, the stages select their assigned SLV ranges, and the final stage reconstructs the result with `slv_to_<type>`.
+The condition, packed alternatives, and partial packed result are ordinary pipeline-record fields, so the normal wire-alignment machinery carries them across the leaf stages.
+The conversion preserves the canonical `c_structs_pkg` field/element packing order; the splitter does not invent a second type layout.

-The initial landscape still treats the MUX interior as atomic so the fewest-stage planner retains the established operation-boundary geometry.
+The initial landscape still treats a MUX interior as atomic so the fewest-stage planner retains the established operation-boundary geometry.
 After a full-design timing miss, the sweep may try one typed midpoint-chunk neighbor before selecting a denser schedule.
+The exact/equal boundary rules are shared with integer MUXes; no user-type-specific placement rule is involved.

 The repeated `stage_for_1ll`/`stage_for_op` generators put all of a 1LL operation in exactly one stage.
 With one slice, the fraction chooses which